 Rev. Wongee Joh

 Rev. Wongee Joh received her M.Div. degree from Drew Theological School in 2008 and currently serves at NOW UMC, a larger cooperative parish of six churches in the NY-CT district of the NYAC.
 She served as an associate chaplain at Vassar Brothers Medical Center in Poughkeepsie for six years.
 As a Korean-American woman pastor, she encounters challenges in ministerial contexts that require critical reflection on how biblical authority is abused and misused to legitimate injustices as well as active engagement in order to transform them.
 She was active in Coloring Beyond the Lines, a network of clergy working on intercultural communications/competency through a grant from the General Commission on Race and Religion.
-Joh is Chairperson of the New York-Connecticut District Council on Ministry, and a member of the Conference Board of Church and Society.
-She served on the board of directors for the United Methodist Frontiers Foundation and currently serves as a board member of non-profits in her local communities serving to meet the needs of those marginalized by poverty as well as fighting economic injustices that maintain such unjust conditions.
-She enjoys running with her husband and the blessings of raising two daughters.
+Joh is Chairperson of the New York-Connecticut District Council on Ministry, and Vice Chair of the Conference Board of Church and Society.
+She served on the board of directors for the United Methodist Frontiers Foundation and currently serves as a board member of non-profits in her local communities, serving to meet the needs of those marginalized by poverty as well as fighting economic injustices that maintain such unjust conditions.
+She enjoys hiking, gardening and taking photographs.
+She loves raising two daughters with her husband Ben.